Projects

 The Eligibility Table compiles eligibility criteria across each of the twelve rehousing paths in a desk reference format for shelter and agency staff to compare programs at a glance and determine whether a client currently or may soon meet a pathway’s requirements.

-Paths to Home Visual Explainer
+Paths to Home Flow Chart

 The flowchart is a visual conversations tool which supports staff in determining the best exit pathway for their clients.